Browns Bar & Brasserie Cardiff

 Telephone: 0292 066 7096

-Full Menu until: 11pm Fri & Sat
+Full Menu from: 12 noon until 11pm Fri & Sat

 Cardiff is creative, vibrant and exciting, with world class attractions to suit all interests - cultural, historical and contemporary.